2009 World Championships in Athletics

-The 12th IAAF World Championships in Athletics (Leichtathletik-Weltmeisterschaften 2009) were held in Berlin, Germany from 15–23 August 2009.
+The 12th IAAF World Championships in Athletics (Leichtathletik-Weltmeisterschaften 2009) were held in Berlin, Germany from 15 to 23 August 2009.
 The majority of events took place in the Olympiastadion, while the marathon and racewalking events started and finished at the Brandenburg Gate.

 Organization

 Bidding process

 Berlin was announced the winning bidder by the IAAF on 6 December 2004 beating out bids from Split (Croatia), Valencia (Spain), Brisbane (Australia), Brussels (Belgium), Delhi (India), Casablanca (Morocco) and Daegu (South Korea).
 The city of Berlin and the Deutscher Leichtathletik-Verband (German Athletics Association) are responsible for the organisation of the event.
 The Berlin Organising Committee 2009 GmbH, a corporation established by the DLV in 2005, will supervise the operative organisation of the competition.

 Costs

 Building upon Germany's history of successful athletics events, including the 1974 and 2006 FIFA World Cups the 1993 World Championships in Athletics, the 1936 and 1972 Summer Olympics, IAAF president Lamine Diack was confident of a well organised competition.
 The organizers announced a budget of €49.8 million to stage the event, which includes the travel and accommodation costs for all participating athletes.
 Revenues include €17 million from ticketing and €7 million from marketing.
 The city of Berlin will cover a deficit up to €20 million.
 The organising committee secured 9000 rooms in the city to account for accommodation, with the hope that the booking of the Hotel Estrel (950 rooms) and Hotel Berlin (650 rooms) for athletes would create an atmosphere similar to an Olympic Village.

 Overall, the event was an economic success for the capital.
 A total of 417,156 tickets were sold over the nine-day period, and estimates placed the total visitor spend in the city at around €120 million.
 As a result, Berlin's mayor, Klaus Wowereit, stated that the city would consider applying to host another athletics event in the future, such as the 2016 European Athletics Championships.